JustARandomLoli/mineflayer-sg/README.md

 # mineflayer-sg
-mineflayer plugin to play survivalgames this project is still in its very early stages, so dont expect much functionality
+mineflayer plugin to play survivalgames.
+This project is still in its very early stages, so dont expect much functionality

 ## TODO's
 - [x] Search for Chests